nirajanDevHub108/Github-Action/README.md

 - write and reuse any custom logic
 -cutsom logic allow us to write and encapsulate and reuse pieces of customlogic in any programming language .
 - 3 types composite,javascript,Docker actions
+-requires an action.yaml file ,must be on its own repository if it is to be resused by other repos.